DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

 Since Lean's parser processes numerals as a separate category in an optimized fashion (see section \ref{sec:ExternalToLeanParsing}), elaboration of numerals is also handled separately without user specification.
 By default, numerals are elaborated into natural numbers (Lean's \texttt{Nat} type) with coercion applied wherever possible; this behavior may be changed by specifying the \texttt{numberCast} option.

-Finally, the syntactic structure of expressions such as automation tactics depends heavily on their expected type, causing their elaboration to be postponed until their type is known.
-We treat such expressions specially, disallowing nonterminals and elaborating them within the new context at translation time instead.
+Finally, the value of certain expressions such as automation tactics cannot be ascertained until the expression's type is known.
+Such expressions are treated specially: we disallow nonterminals, and wait until translation time to elaborate them so the rest of the translated expression can be used to determine their expected type.